Zeno machine: Computability

 By inspecting the first position of the output tape after $1$ unit of time has elapsed we can determine whether the given Turing machine halts.

-In contrast Oron Shagir argues that the state of a Zeno machine is only defined on the interval $[0,1)$, and so it is impossible to inspect the tape at time $1$.
+In contrast Oron Shagrir argues that the state of a Zeno machine is only defined on the interval $[0,1)$, and so it is impossible to inspect the tape at time $1$.
 Furthermore since classical Turing machines don't have any timing information, the addition of timing information whether accelerating or not does not itself add any computational power.

 Infinite time Turing machines however, are capable of implementing the given algorithm, halting at time $\omega$ with the correct solution, since they do define their state for transfinite steps.
-All $\Pi_1^1$ sets are decidable by Infinite time Turing machines, and $\Delta_2^1$ sets are semidecidable.
+All $\Pi_1^1$ sets are decidable by infinite time Turing machines, and $\Delta_2^1$ sets are semidecidable.

 Zeno machines cannot solve their own halting problem.